Flux (metallurgy): Fluxless techniques

 In some cases the presence of flux is undesirable; flux traces interfere with e.g. precision optics or MEMS assemblies.
 Flux residues also tend to outgas in vacuum and space applications, and traces of water, ions and organic compounds may adversely affect long-term reliability of non-hermetic packages.
 Trapped flux residues are also the cause of most voids in the joints.
 Flux-less techniques are therefore desirable there.

-For successful soldering and brazing, the oxide layer has to be removed from both the surfaces of the materials and the surface of the filler metal preform; the exposed surfaces also have to be protected against oxidation during heating.
+For successful soldering and brazing, the oxide layer must be removed from both the surfaces of the materials and the surface of the filler metal preform.
+Exposed surfaces also require protection against oxidation during heating.
 Flux-coated preforms can also be used to eliminate flux residue entirely from the soldering process.

-Protection of the surfaces against further oxidation is relatively simple, by using vacuum or inert atmosphere.
-Removal of the native oxide layer is more troublesome; physical or chemical cleaning methods have to be employed and the surfaces can be protected by e.g. gold plating.
-The gold layer has to be sufficiently thick and non-porous to provide protection for reasonable storage time.
+Protecting surfaces against further oxidation is relatively simple, using vacuum or inert atmosphere.
+Removal of the native oxide layer is more troublesome, requiring physical or chemical cleaning methods.
+Surfaces can be protected by, e.g., gold plating.
+The gold layer must be sufficiently thick and non-porous to provide protection for reasonable storage time.
 Thick gold metallization also limits choice of soldering alloys, as tin-based solders dissolve gold and form brittle intermetallics, embrittling the joint.
 Thicker gold coatings are usually limited to use with indium-based solders and solders with high gold content.

 Removal of the oxides from the solder preform is also troublesome.
 Fortunately some alloys are able to dissolve the surface oxides in their bulk when superheated by several degrees above their melting point; the Sn-Cu_{1} and Sn-Ag_{4} require superheating by 18–19 °C, the Sn-Sb_{5} requires as little as 10 °C, but the Sn-Pb_{37} alloy requires 77 °C above its melting point to dissolve its surface oxide.
 The self-dissolved oxide degrades the solder's properties and increases its viscosity in molten state, however, so this approach is not optimal.

-Solder preforms are preferred to be with high volume-to-surface ratio, as that limits the amount of oxide being formed.
+Solder preforms are preferred to have high volume-to-surface ratio, as that limits the amount of oxide formed.
 Pastes have to contain smooth spherical particles, preforms are ideally made of round wire.
 Problems with preforms can be also sidestepped by depositing the solder alloy directly on the surfaces of the parts or substrates, by chemical or electrochemical means for example.

 A protective atmosphere with chemically reducing properties can be beneficial in some cases.
 Molecular hydrogen can be used to reduce surface oxides of tin and indium at temperatures above 430 and 470 °C; for zinc the temperature is above 500 °C, where zinc is already becoming volatilized.
 (At lower temperatures the reaction speed is too slow for practical applications.)
-Very low partial pressures of oxygen and water vapor have to be achieved for the reaction to proceed.
+The reaction requires very low partial pressures of oxygen and water vapor.